deanturpin/thelaststraw/_1_supermarkets.md

-What appears to be convenience for the shopper is really slight of hand by the mass producer.
-The producer enjoys longer shelf-life and protection during shipping and disposing of the packaging is passed on to the consumer.
+What appears to be convenience for the shopper is really slight of hand by the producer.
+The producer enjoys longer shelf-life and protection during shipping but the responsibility of disposing of the packaging is passed on to the consumer.

 ## Infinity Foods
 Firmly established vegetarian shop and organic advocate.
 Almost all of their veg